nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. The user inputs the `view` command.
 2. `ModTrekParser` processes the input and creates a new `ViewCommandParser`.
 3. The `ViewCommandParser` validates whether `<VIEW_TARGET>` is present in the input and is either `progress` or `modules`.
 If `<VIEW_TARGET>` is absent or invalid, a `ParseException` would be thrown.
-4. The `ViewCommandParser` then creates either `ViewProgressCommand` or `ViewModulesCommand`, depending on `<VIEW_TARGET>`.
+4. The `ViewCommandParser` then creates a `ViewCommand`, determined by the `<VIEW_TARGET>`.

 #### Command execution
 **View degree progress:**
+- `LogicManager` executes `ViewCommand` and generates the `DegreeProgressionData`.
+- If the `DegreeProgressionData` is invalid, a `CommandException` is thrown to notify the user that the calculation has an error.
-- `LogicManager` executes `ViewProgressCommand` and returns a `CommandResult`, encapsulating the information that degree progress is to be displayed.
+- On success, the execution returns a `CommandResult`, encapsulating the information that degree progress is to be displayed and the information to be displayed on the (`CliScreen`).

-**View degree progress:**
+**View modules:**
-- `LogicManager` executes `ViewModulesCommand` and returns a `CommandResult`, encapsulating the information that all modules tracked by the app so far are to be displayed.
+- `LogicManager` executes `ViewCommand` and returns a `CommandResult`, encapsulating the information that all modules tracked by the app so far are to be displayed.

 #### Displaying of result
 1. `MainWindow` validates from the returned `CommandResult` that the degree progress is to be displayed on the GUI, and calls `ResultsSection::displayProgress`. `ResultsSection::displayProgress` takes in a `ReadOnlyDegreeProgression` object which encapsulates information on the user's current degree progress, based on the modules added by the user thus far.